North Cornwall · PL29

 Planning Applications in Port Isaac

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Port Isaac, that work is shaped by the place itself — Port Isaac is a tight working fishing village on the rugged north coast, internationally recognised through TV (Doc Martin), with one of the densest Conservation Areas in Cornwall and severe access constraints, with a building stock that leans toward fishermen's cottages on Squeezy Belly Alley and around the harbour and Victorian villas above the village.
+A Port Isaac brief starts on the street, not the screen — Port Isaac is a tight working fishing village on the rugged north coast, internationally recognised through TV (Doc Martin), with one of the densest Conservation Areas in Cornwall and severe access constraints, with a building stock that leans toward Victorian villas above the village and converted lofts and chapels.

 • Conservation Area